Miso Soup - The Way Many People Make It at Home in Japan

 Dissolve the miso

 Turn off the heat.
 Place the miso in a ladle, dip the ladle into the broth, and gently stir until the miso dissolves into the soup.
+Do not let the soup boil after adding the miso.

 Tomoka's Note

-This is the dashi pack I used for this recipe.
-Simmering time can vary slightly depending on the brand, so it’s best to follow the instructions on the packet.
-If you don’t have a Japanese grocery store near you, you can also find dashi packs online.
-This is a Japanese dashi pack made from ingredients like bonito and kelp, and it has a gentle, well-balanced flavour that works very well for miso soup and everyday cooking. ・For miso, I used two types this time, shiro miso and aka miso, mixed about half and half.
+I almost always use dashi packs when I make miso soup at home.
+They are easy to use and give a really good flavour.
+I usually buy dashi packs from a Japanese grocery store in Melbourne.
+Simmering time can vary slightly depending on the brand, so it is best to follow the instructions on the packet.
+If you do not have a Japanese grocery store near you, I have shared where I look for Japanese ingredients online in my Where I Buy Japanese Ingredients in Australia guide. - For miso, I used two types this time, shiro miso and aka miso, mixed about half and half.
 The shiro miso is from IGA, and the aka miso was one I tried for the first time from a local fruit and vegetable store near my house.
 Mixing the two miso gave the soup a nice, deeper flavour and turned out very well.